The NFL officially kicks off the 2015 regular season.

-Selected by Oakland Raiders in third round (95th overall) of 2012 NFL Draft, April 27, 2012…Signed first contract, July 28, 2012.
+Selected by Oakland Raiders in third round (95th overall) of 2012 NFL Draft, April 27, 2012.

-COLLEGE: Started final 38 games at right tackle, playing in 48 career contests…As a senior, earned first-team All-Pac-12 honors after starting 12 games…Named to preseason watch lists for Outland Trophy and Lowe’s Senior CLASS Award …Graded a team-high and career-best 85 percent for blocking consistency…As a junior, named second-team All-Mountain West Conference by league’s coaches and media…Started all 13 games at right tackle, grading out at 83 percent…Posted 15 touchdown blocks and 48 knockdowns as part of an offensive line that ranked 13th; in the nation by allowing just 12 quarterback sacks…Had a season-high 87-percent grade and two touchdown-resulting blocks vs. San Diego State…Helped offense average 389 yards per game…Helped Utes rank 23rd nationally in scoring (33.08 points per game)…As a sophomore academic all-conference player, started all 13 games at right tackle…Produced 41 knockdowns and delivered 12 touchdown blocks…Helped Utes average 389.54 yards per game and allow just 20 sacks…Returned from his LDS mission and saw action in 12 games as a freshman…Earned first career start when he lined up at left tackle vs. UNLV, finishing with two knockdowns and one touchdown block…Named to honor roll and academic all-conference…Chemical engineering major.
+COLLEGE: Started final 38 games at right tackle, playing in 48 career contests at Utah…As a senior, earned first-team All-Pac-12 honors after starting 12 games…Named to preseason watch lists for Outland Trophy and Lowe’s Senior CLASS Award …Graded a team-high and career-best 85 percent for blocking consistency…As a junior, named second-team All-Mountain West Conference by league’s coaches and media…Started all 13 games at right tackle, grading out at 83 percent…Posted 15 touchdown blocks and 48 knockdowns as part of an offensive line that ranked 13th in the nation by allowing just 12 quarterback sacks…Had a season-high 87-percent grade and two touchdown-resulting blocks vs. San Diego State…Helped offense average 389 yards per game…Helped Utes rank 23rd nationally in scoring (33.08 points per game)…As a sophomore academic all-conference player, started all 13 games at right tackle…Produced 41 knockdowns and delivered 12 touchdown blocks…Helped Utes average 389.54 yards per game and allow just 20 sacks…Returned from his LDS mission and saw action in 12 games as a freshman…Earned first career start when he lined up at left tackle vs. UNLV, finishing with two knockdowns and one touchdown block…Named to honor roll and academic all-conference…Chemical engineering major.